heatmiser/openshift-azure-terraform/env-dev/ssh/README.md

-This directory is for storing SSH key pairs
+This directory is for locally storing SSH key pairs

+.gitignore will prevent storing them in GitHub